CWFC-CCFB/LinReg/README.md

 ## How to install the package

+The LinRegTrunc package depends on [J4R](https://github.com/CWFC-CCFB/J4R/wiki), which requires Java 8.
+Please see the instruction at https://github.com/CWFC-CCFB/J4R/wiki#requirements .

-The LinRegTrunc package can be installed directly from GitHub using the remotes package:
+Once Java 8 has been installated, the LinRegTrunc package can be installed directly from GitHub using the remotes package:

 ~~~R
 library(remotes)